 Apart from moving towards the ball, you need to narrow the gap between your feet; it could be equal to shoulder length or slightly more than that.
 It is yet wider than standard.
 And the ball position should be more in the center of your feet gap.

 The stance for golf wedges is similar to the stance for irons.
 Based on the length of the golf wedges like pitching wedge, sand wedge, and lob wedge, narrow your feet gap.
 The shorter the club length, the narrower your feet should be.
 And the ball should be more in the middle of the stance.
 The differentiating factor of this stance would be the weight transfer.
 Execute a downward strike to generate backspin and better accuracy.

 There is no textbook stance for putting.
 We suggest you practice different stances and find out what works best for you.
 The feet gap will be narrower than woods and wedges by how narrow it should be, that you need to figure out yourself.

 We don’t recommend changing your stance too often if any stance is not working for you.
 Practice different stances for at least ten shots in the practice ground and execute the best in the match.
 Many golfers change their putting stance too often and ultimately lose the match.
 The more you practice a stance, the better it will get over time.

-Frequently Asked Golf Stance Questions
+Frequently Asked Questions about Proper Golf Stance

 Where to place the golf ball in stance?